algakovic/Zero-To-Hero/README.md

 ## Conclusions:
 The Main issue with the system is the skewedness of the training data towards highest ranking players.
 These players tend towards playing similar 'best choice' heroes and so the system is weighted towards recommending those heroes over others.

-Below is a link to the netlify app where you can try the recommendation system for yourself.
+You can click the image below to try the recommendation system for yourself.

 <a href="https://zerotohero.netlify.app/" target="_blank"><img src="Images/Netlify_App_Landing_Page.png"
 alt="Netlify App Landing page" width="1080" height="720" border="10" /></a>